 This manual contains guidance and instructions for the installation and operation of the alternator.
-The alternator is optimised for incorporating into a generator set certified as Grid Code Compliant.
 This manual does not include instructions for servicing and maintaining the alternator.
 Contact CGT Customer Service for details.

 Before operating the alternator, read this manual and make sure that all personnel who work on the equipment have access to the manual and all additional documentation supplied with it.
 Misuse and failure to follow the instructions, and the use of non-approved parts, may invalidate the product warranty and lead to potential accidents.